dnhuang/webcrawlerhttp/README.md

 If you wish to use this tool, feel free to fork!

-To get started, install depedencies with:
+To get started, install dependencies with:
 ```
 npm install
 ```